Contact us

 2. Long-term Pharmacological Interventions

 Once stabilization is achieved, long-term treatment plans often incorporate medications to manage ongoing withdrawal symptoms and prevent relapse.
-As Weaver outlines, medications such as flumazenil may be used to counteract the effects of benzodiazepines in cases of overdose but are less commonly used in routine withdrawal management due to the risk of precipitating seizures.
+Flumazenil reverses benzodiazepine effects in overdoses but sees limited use in withdrawal due to seizure risks.

 3. Psychological and Behavioral Interventions